nlescpm/PMP/CONTRIBUTING.md

 # Contributing to Project Management Protocol

 Thank you for your interest in contributing to the Netherlands eScience Center's Project Management Protocol!

+## Contribution Policy

+**Primary Contributors**: We primarily accept contributions from Netherlands eScience Center employees, as this protocol reflects our internal practices and procedures.

+**External Suggestions**: We welcome suggestions and feedback from the broader community!
+If you're external to the organization, please:
+- Open an issue to discuss your suggestion
+- Provide context for how the improvement would benefit eScience projects
+- Note that final decisions on incorporating external suggestions rest with eScience Center staff

 This document provides guidelines for contributing to the project.

 ## How to Contribute

 ### Before You Start

+1. **Review existing issues** to see if your idea is already being discussed
-1. **Open an issue** to discuss your proposed changes and get agreement on how it should be addressed in the PMP
+2. **Open an issue** to discuss your proposed changes and get agreement on how it should be addressed in the PMP
-2. **Review existing issues** to see if your idea is already being discussed
 3. **Read the current document** to understand the existing structure and style

 ### Making Changes